mahulchak/svmu/README.md

-# svMum
+# svmu

-svMum is a pipeline to call duplicates from whole genome alignments using mummer.
+svmu is a pipeline to call duplicates from whole genome alignments using MUMmer.
 For issues, comments, and help please contact me at mchakrab@uci.edu.

 Download and compile the programs -

  ```
-	g++ -Wall -std=c++0x mlib.cpp svmum.cpp -o svmum
+	g++ -Wall -std=c++0x mlib.cpp svmu.cpp -o svmu
 	g++ -Wall script_maker.cpp -o scriptmaker
  ```